Saint Gordius

-Saint Gordius (also known as Gordinus; died 320) was a Christian soldier in Cappadocia who was dismissed from the Roman army, lived as a hermit for a while, then returned and made an open declaration of his faith, for which he was martyred in the city of Caesarea Maritima.
+Saint Gordius (also known as Gordinus; born c.
+2nd century AD - died c.
+320 AD) was a Christian soldier in Cappadocia who was dismissed from the Roman army, lived as a hermit for a while, then returned and made an open declaration of his faith, for which he was martyred in the city of Caesarea Maritima.
 He is commemorated on 3 January in the Eastern Orthodox Church and Roman Catholic Church.